Eosinophil peroxidase: Tertiary structure

 The protein contains only a single modular domain.
 In this respect it is primarily a metabolic enzyme or terminal effector; it has little role in cellular signalling pathways.
 The overall structure of the four mammalian heme peroxidases (MPO, LPO, EPO and TPO) is almost identical.
 However, MPO is unique in existing as a catalytic dimer bridged by a disulphide bond.
 One of the first aspects known of eosinophil peroxidase was that it was highly cationic, as indicated by its high isoelectric point (see Protein).
-Eosinophil peroxidase has not been characterized by X-ray crystallography.
-However, a direct correspondence between the absorption spectra of EPO, TPO and LPO as well as high sequence similarity allows us to compare the properties of the three.
+Eosinophil peroxidase has been characterized by X-ray crystallography.
+A direct correspondence between the absorption spectra of EPO, TPO and LPO as well as high sequence similarity allows us to compare the properties of the three.
 Myeloperoxidase's characteristics are somewhat different, owing to its multimerization state as well as its alternative heme linkage.
-Further, a homology model has been created for EPO based on the X-ray diffraction structure.

 The fold is highly conserved and seems to be optimized for catalytic function.
 However, differences exist which unsurprisingly account for differences in substrate specificity among peroxidases.
 This furcation is commonplace in the study of protein evolution.
 Structural features which are highly necessary for function are subjected to strong conservation pressure, while regions distant from the active site undergo genetic drift.
 This can lead to the specialization or differentiation of function arising from modification of an enzymatic core moiety.
 For example, the closely related thyroid peroxidase catalyzes a specific oxidation reaction in the biosynthesis of a hormone, while other heme peroxidases fulfill roles in immune defense and redox signalling.